ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 networks where port forwarding isn’t an option (like CG-NAT or 4G/5G),

-or you just want something that works out of the box and keeps maintenance low,

-…then Tailscale + Headscale is a game changer.
+or you just want something that works out of the box and keeps maintenance low, then Headscale is a game changer.

 You get the performance and security of WireGuard, but with a modern, flexible, peer-to-peer overlay that’s easy to set up, easy to scale, and with Headscale, totally under your control.

-No solution is one-size-fits-all.
-It really comes down to your use case.